Our Work

 After the Pact’s first year in operation, it established two new national datasets: one in retail and one in foodservice.
 With these datasets, new baselines were set, which will be used to measure progress.
 As the Pact continues to expand its reach across the food system, it hopes to establish more national datasets in new sectors.

-Precompetitive Convenings
+Collaborative Convenings

 Working collaboratively across the supply chain is integral to making progress on food waste reduction.
-The Pact hosts two different kinds of precompetitive convenings—topic-based Working Groups and Sector Summits—for Pact signatories to come together and discuss best practices, common challenges, and potential pilot projects.
+The Pact hosts two different kinds of convenings—topic-based Working Groups and industry-focused Sector Summits—for Pact signatories to come together and discuss best practices, common challenges, and potential pilot projects.

 Working Groups